Joey Scarbury: 1980s and The Greatest American Hero

 In the late 1970s, he started working for record producer and composer Mike Post.
 Post was hired along with Stephen Geyer to write the theme tune for a new TV series titled The Greatest American Hero, about an average high school teacher who comes into possession of a superhero outfit from aliens.

 After recording the full-length version of the song, titled "Believe It or Not", it was edited down to a minute for broadcast as the theme song for the show.
 The show's success (along with its catchy theme song) prompted Elektra Records to first release it as a single, shooting up to number 2 on the Billboard Hot 100 and number 5 in Canada in 1981.
 A similarly titled album, America's Greatest Hero, was also hastily produced, and it also sold well.
 The song also reached #6 on the Canadian AC charts.

 However, Scarbury could not follow the song's success, and after charting at number 49 (#24 CAN AC) with a follow-up single "When She Dances," he once again disappeared from the charts.
-He went on to work with Post again in the mid-1980s to record the song "Back to Back" for the television series Hardcastle and McCormick, and teamed up with Desiree Goyette to record "Flashbeagle" and "Snoopy" for the Peanuts special It's Flashbeagle, Charlie Brown.
+He went on to work with Post again in the mid-1980s to record the song "Back to Back" for the television series Hardcastle and McCormick, and teamed up with Desirée Goyette to record "Flashbeagle" and "Snoopy" for the Peanuts special It's Flashbeagle, Charlie Brown.
 He also performed the opening theme for the television series Jennifer Slept Here, but never released another single in the 1980s.
 Scarbury also sang the recording on Splashdance album and rerecorded it for Donald Duck's 50th Birthday with new lyrics.
 He sang the demo for Disney’s Adventures of the Gummi Bears.